National Wrestling Alliance: 2017–2019: Acquisition and relaunch

 On September 23, 2017, Nick Aldis made his debut for Championship Wrestling from Hollywood and challenged Tim Storm for the NWA World Heavyweight Championship.
 The match took place on November 12 and saw Storm retain the title.
 This was the first title match under the new NWA regime headed by Corgan.
 On December 9, Aldis defeated Storm in a rematch at Cage of Death 19 to become the new NWA World Heavyweight Champion, making him the second British-born champion after Gary Steele.

 In 2018, the NWA briefly allied with Impact Wrestling, the former NWA:TNA, to hold an Empty Arena match at Universal Orlando in Orlando, Florida.
 It was contested by Tim Storm and Jocephus and served as a qualifier to challenge then-NWA World Heavyweight Champion Nick Aldis.
 The match was recorded on January 14, 2018, and uploaded to YouTube the next day.

 Starting in 2018, NWA allied with Ring of Honor (ROH).
 NWA wrestlers such as Aldis, James Storm, and Eli Drake appeared at several ROH events, with ROH-contracted talent even winning NWA titles.
-On September 1, 2018, the NWA World Heavyweight Championship was featured at All In, with Cody defeating Aldis for the title, becoming the first second-generation NWA World heavyweight champion.
+On September 1, 2018, the NWA World Heavyweight Championship was featured at All In, with Cody Rhodes defeating Aldis for the title, becoming the first second-generation NWA World heavyweight champion.
 After All In, the NWA returned to hosting its own events.
 The NWA 70th Anniversary Show, which took place on October 21, 2018, was the first to be produced directly under Lightning One, and was co-produced with Global Force Entertainment; the event was streamed live on FITE TV.
 The main event saw Aldis defeat Cody to recapture the NWA World Heavyweight Championship and Willie Mack winning a tournament for the vacant NWA National Championship, which became the main secondary title.

 The Fourth Crockett Cup, an eight-team, single-elimination tournament that was revived to crown new NWA World Tag Team Champions, took place on April 27, 2019, as another collaboration between the NWA and ROH.
-This was the last event to be co-promoted with ROH; on July 24, 2019, the NWA announced that had ended their partnership.
+This was the last event to be co-promoted with ROH; on July 24, 2019, the NWA announced that they had ended their partnership.
 Subsequently, it was announced the following month that the NWA would host tapings in Atlanta on September 30 and October 1 for a new television series, later revealed to be titled NWA Powerrr.